guikaiwen/qubit_efficient_QSP/README.md

 B. No additional ancilla qubits required (total of $O(\log(N))$ qubits)

+(Note that N = 2^n is the total number of amplitude values encoded, and n can also represent the number of data qubits.)

 See https://github.com/guikaiwen/QSP_Paper_Artifact and https://arxiv.org/pdf/2303.02131.pdf for an alternative method that has the following circuit complexity numbers: